![]() |

 GOOD-BYE Nai Ploa Beach |

-Leaving the hotel we got our favorite gal manager from One More Beer to drive us in the jeep to the overnight travel bus in town.
-The bus ticket includes air-conditioning, snacks with a drink and a midnight food voucher to drop in on the side of the road TENTED food court filled with food hot meals.
-I stick to packaged food and water.
+As we left the hotel, our favorite manager from One More Beer drove us in the jeep to the overnight bus in town.
+The bus ticket included air conditioning, snacks with a drink, and a midnight food voucher to use at a tented food court along the side of the road, where hot meals would be available.
+I decided to stick to packaged food and water.

 ![]() |